Modern-Modpacks/awesome-packdev/CONTRIBUTING.md

 * Put all suggestions in their respective categories and subcategories.
   * If you are unsure, add the suggestion to whatever category you see fit and mention this fact in your pull request.
   * You can add new sections if you so desire.
+    * Sections names must be Title Case and can have icons attached.
 * Make sure your suggestion is not a duplicate.
 * Keep on-theme.
 If something is moddev-related instead of being packdev-related, don't add it.
 * Keep lists alphabetically sorted.